 Smith is entering his third year on the staff, serving his first two years as a volunteer assistant

-Stuart Smith enters his third season on staff with the Penn State field hockey team, serving his first year as Assistant Coach after being promoted following the 2011 season.
-Smith, a former goalkeeper, specializes field player and goalkeeper coaching.
+Stuart Smith enters his fourth season on staff with the Penn State field hockey team, serving his second year as Assistant Coach after being promoted following the 2011 season.
+Smith, a former goalkeeper, specializes in game analysis and field player and goalkeeper coaching.

 Smith currently resides in State College.